094459/q-developer-hands-on/workshop/getting-started-with-q.md

 Once enabled you will need to restart VSCode.
 When you restart it, from the OUTPUT tab, there will new option - Amazon Q Language Server.
 The first time VSCode starts it will explore the current workspace and start to index files.

 ![Amazon Q Developer workplace indexing logs](/images/q-workspace-index.png)

-!*Note!* This feature is still in preview, so there may be some rough edges.
+> **Note!** This feature is still in preview, so there may be some rough edges.
 One thing I have found is that occasionally you might need to delete the indexes and then restart VSCode to kick of the re-index process.

 One the indexing has completed, @worksplace will be ready to go.

+---

 *Amazon Q Developer logs*

 You can access the various Amazon Q Developer plugin logs from the OUTPUT menu option that appears when you have the terminal section in VSCode.
 When you select the pull down menu, you will see Amazon Q and Amazon Q Logs.
 The latter provides detailed information about how the plugin is working and interacting with the backend generative AI services powered by Amazon Bedrock.

+---

 **Understanding how to ask Amazon Q Developer questions**